Up Next in Active Teaching Lab!

 Worried about the transition to Canvas?
 Struggling with your teaching style?
 Want to experiment in your course, and don’t know where to start?
 Bring your questions and ideas to Active Teaching Lab!

 Active Teaching Lab provides a weekly venue for educators to learn about Canvas from other instructors.
-Each week will begin with a ten-minute presentation.
+Each week will begin with a fifteen-minute presentation.
 The instructor will share how they used a Canvas tool or teaching strategy in their course, unpack the pedagogy informing their innovation, and discuss the outcome of their efforts.
 Attendees will then learn how to use the tool discussed, and ask questions of the presenter, other participants, and on-site CETL staff.

 REGISTRATION: The Labs are open to all & refreshments will be available.
 Registration is not required, but is appreciated – so we can order enough bagels!